 - Have a chat with our AI legal team regarding the issue

-- Wait for our robot lawyer to suggest the best course of action for you
+- Wait for our AI Consumer Champion to suggest the best course of action for you

 Whatever problem you have to deal with, it is always best to ask for professional advice, especially if you need to cut through the red tape, which tends to be too demanding for someone in the middle of a crisis.

 Request an extension on the due date with the help from DoNotPay

 As soon as you realize that you won't be able to make the payment by the due date, you should immediately ask for an extension.
 It doesn't matter if you are late with your utility bills or your credit card or loan payments.
 Getting an extension is a standard relaxation measure that is easily granted, and you should take advantage of that.

 DoNotPay can jump in to help you by creating an extension letter if you don't have the time to do it.
 All you need to do is provide the necessary details, and our AI Consumer Champion will compose and send the extension letter on your behalf.

 It is essential to keep your utility company or your loan lender updated regarding your situation, especially if you are in financial turmoil.
 Many people start avoiding communication with suppliers when their debts start piling up, but that is the worst thing that you can do.
 Present your issues to the other interested party, and try to come up with a solution together.

 DoNotPay can assist with waivers on late fees